markjamesm/markjamesm.github.io/accessibility.md

 - Google Chrome WAVE Evaluation Tool
 - Google Chrome WCAG Color contrast checker

 I welcome your feedback regarding the accessibility of the website.
-Please let me know if you encounter any barriers to accessibility.
+Please [contact me](/contact) if you encounter any barriers to accessibility.

-E-mail: <a href="mailto:contact@markjames.dev?subject=Website accessibility">contact@markjames.dev</a>